bozsahin/ccglab/README.md

 A virtual box can be installed in Windows, which effectively gives CCGlab in Windows.

-Then follow one of the advices above for linuxes, depending on your virtual machine.
+Then follow one of the advices below for linuxes, depending on your virtual machine.

 I recommend setting up an Ubuntu virtualbox, because it allows you to try without fully installing it.